-International students who need to take a leave of absence or withdraw from The New School must complete a Student Exit Form available from academic advisors.
-You may take an official "leave of absence" for no more than one academic year and return to The New School without academic penalty.
+International students who need to take a leave of absence or withdraw from The New School must complete a Student Exit Form, which is available from academic advisors.
+You may take an official leave of absence for no more than one academic year and return to The New School without academic penalty.
 You will not need to reapply for admission.
-If you take a leave of absence for more than two semesters, then you may be treated as if you had "withdrawn."
+If you take a leave of absence for more than two semesters, you may be treated as if you had withdrawn.

-The Department of Homeland Security has its own rules regarding leave that are separate and distinct from the University rules.
-When you take an official leave of absence or withdraw from school, your non-immigrant status becomes invalid and you must leave the U.S. within 15 days of the effective date of the leave.
-Your 30-day grace period does not apply because you are taking a leave or withdrawing from your program early.
-(The only exception to this rule is a leave of absence for valid medical reasons documented by medical providers and approved by ISS.)
+The Department of Homeland Security has its own rules regarding leave that are separate and distinct from the university rules.
+When you take an official leave of absence or withdraw from the university, your non-immigrant status becomes invalid and you must leave the U.S. within 15 days of the effective date of the leave.
+Your 30-day grace period does not apply, because you are taking a leave or withdrawing from your program early.
+(The only exception to this rule is a leave of absence for valid medical reasons documented by medical providers and approved by International Student and Scholar Services (ISSS).)
 Please see an International Student Advisor to discuss your situation.

-If you leave the U.S. for more than five consecutive months, then you will need to restart your J status with a new SEVIS record.
+If you leave the U.S. for more than five consecutive months, you will need to restart your J-1 status with a new SEVIS record.

-Contact ISS immediately to discuss this requirement if you are taking a leave of absence in your senior year.
+Contact ISSS immediately to discuss this requirement if you are taking a leave of absence in your senior year.

-Students must bring a copy of the Exit Form to ISS after it has been signed by the Academic Department.
+You must bring a copy of the Exit Form to ISSS after it has been signed by your academic department.

-Students have 15 days from the date International Student Services receives and date stamps the Exit Form to depart from the US.
-Make sure you do not overstay!
+You have 15 days from the date ISSS receives and date-stamps the Exit Form to depart from the U.S. Make sure you do not overstay!

-Make sure you have a Travel Signature that is not more than 9 months old when you plan to return to the US.
-If necessary, you can send your I-20 to ISS via courier service at least one month before your planned arrival to the US.
+Make sure you have a Travel Signature that is not more than 9 months old when you plan to return to the U.S. If necessary, you can send your I-20 to ISSS via courier service at least one month before your planned arrival to the U.S.

-You will continue to receive email and automatic alerts from ISS since you will still be an active student.
+Please Note: You will continue to receive email and automatic alerts from ISSS, since you will still be an active student.
 Please check your New School email address regularly.

-While you are on medical leave, you are able to remain in the United States in J-1 status.
+Please Note: While you are on medical leave, you can remain in the U.S. in J-1 status.

-Please speak to an ISS advisor regarding your circumstances.
+Please speak to an ISSS advisor about your circumstances.

-Students intending to return from an authorized Leave of Absence and who have been outside of the U.S. for more than 5 months must submit the following documentation to obtain an updated I-20 before resuming studies at The New School
+Students intending to return from an authorized leave of absence who have been outside of the U.S. for more than five months must submit the following documentation to obtain an updated I-20 before resuming studies at The New School:

 Change Address (PDF)